 Where did you disappear to?

 When you’re assigned a role, there is no room for healthy self-interest and exploration.
 You are what they tell you you are.
-You smile when they tell you to.
-You don’t display any feelings that will bring shame or embarrassment to the family.
+Smiling when you don’t feel like it, you hide your feelings that you’ve been told will bring shame or embarrassment to the family.
 And you certainly do not express an opinion that differs to that of your parents.